wraseman/WTP-Model-CU-Boulder/README.md

 move convenient location, such as the Desktop.

 ## Getting started
 For instructions about how to use the WTP Model, please refer to the manual.
-To access the manual, click the ```Help``` button while running the WTP Model application or navigate unzipped folder ```WTP-Model-CU-Boulder``` and open the manual from there.
+To access the manual, click the ```Help``` button while running the WTP Model application or navigate unzipped folder ```WTP-Model-CU-Boulder-master``` and open the manual from there.

 ## Reporting issues
 ![Reporting issues](./Images/issues-page.png)